flybywiresim/docs/docs/dev-corner/dev-guide/setup-environment.md

 ## Getting the source code

-To work on the A32NX project you need to create a fork ( [GitHub fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo){target=new)}) of the [a32nx repository](https://github.com/flybywiresim/a32nx).
+To work on the A32NX project, you need to create a fork ( [GitHub fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo){target=new)}) of the [a32nx repository](https://github.com/flybywiresim/a32nx).

 Clone this fork to your local environment.
-You can use the command line git or a UI based git to do this.
-On the command line go to your projects folder and clone it into that folder.
+You can use the command line git or a UI-based git to do this.
+On the command line, go to your projects folder and clone it into that folder.

 ```
 git clone https://github.com/flybywiresim/a32nx.git